Home » vehicles » Were the Wright Brothers the first to fly?

 a half mile.” – Megan Adam, descendant of Gustave A. Whitehead.

-Although there are no blueprints of Whitehead’s craft, evidence is mounting that Whitehead might indeed have been the first to have taken to the sky in a machine-powered aircraft.
+Even though there are no blueprints of Whitehead’s craft, the debate continues on whether Whitehead might indeed have been the first to have taken to the sky in a machine-powered aircraft.

 Factoids